Tips for Talking to your Friends about Anxiety/OCD

 Pros

 For some individuals, it can be therapeutic to share one's story publicly.
-It may also allow the opportunity to connect with others who may have similar experiences.
-Further, the courage you show in sharing your struggles may serve as an inspiration to others, and may even motivate other affected individuals to seek out help.
+It may also allow for the opportunity to connect with others who may have similar experiences.
+Further, the courage you show in sharing your struggles may serve as an inspiration to others.
+It may even motivate other affected individuals to seek out help.

 Cons